-Windows Terminal went generally available in May 2020 and since then I've seen a lot of people utilise it as there go to console for day to day use.
+Windows Terminal went generally available in May 2020, and since then, I've seen a lot of people utilise it as their go-to console for day-to-day use.

-And I'm one of those people, it's great being able to have a console that offers me the chance to work in PowerShell, Linux or Azure CLI from one window really.
+And I'm one of those people; having a console that offers me the chance to work in PowerShell, Linux or Azure CLI from one window is great.

 If you haven't already got Windows Terminal installed on your machine, I'd highly recommend you do, and here's my guide to installing it via Windows Package Manager. 😉

 The first thing you need to ensure you have on your system is Windows Package manager; it's straightforward to install on your Windows 10 machine.
 Head over to https://github.com/microsoft/winget-cli/releases, and download the latest .appxbundle file,.appxbundle file and install that on your device.

 Below is a quick video of the process.